-With England manager Gareth Southgate looking to the future with his latest squad selection for the matches against Spain and Switzerland, there’s not much chance of any of the current crop being selected and never winning a cap.
-However, this has happened to many players over the last 30 years who have had to watch from the substitute’s bench and were never selected again.
+With England manager, Gareth Southgate, always looking to the future with his squads, there’s not much chance of any of the current crop being selected and never winning a cap.
+However, this has happened to many players over the last 30+ years who have had to watch from the substitute’s bench and were never selected again.
 Here’s a look at some of the unluckiest men in English football.

 When researching this I was surprised to find that there was only one of Graham Taylor’s outfield players that falls into this category.
 I was even more surprised to find out it was John Beresford!
 The Newcastle defender was called up in March 1993 for a World Cup qualifier away in Turkey.
 Taylor was short of defensive options following injuries to regular left-backs Stuart Pearce and Tony Dorigo.
 Beresford was playing in Division One at the time, as Newcastle were just wrapping up promotion to the Premier League under Kevin Keegan.
 The most baffling aspect of this call up was that the England manager chose to play QPR winger Andy Sinton in the left-back role over him anyway.
 Why bother calling him up in the first place?
 Beresford was never selected again, despite Newcastle coming close to winning the Premier League three years later.